sean-harding/Lattice-boltzmann/README.md

 2.)
 Particles with a given distribution are STREAMED to neighboring sites, representing the advection of matter.

 -> The LB algorithm consists of successive COLLISION and STREAMING steps to simulate the dynamics of the fluid.

+Some tests to run:
+-> The decay of a single vortex can be seen using kx=ky=2pi, mix ~0.8, p0,d0 = 0 and v0=0.8.
+-> If the wavevector is reduced, the system size can be scaled up and the decay of multiple vortices can be seen.
+    (see a 40x40 lattice,m kx=ky=pi/8).
+Note that the initial velocity v0~0.1 is a good choice for this case, as if v0 is too large then the vortex profiles interfere and we should probably need a much smaller timestep